-People with a predominant kapha dosha are moderate and having good temperament.
+People with a predominant Kapha Dosha are moderate and have good temperaments.
 They are the person that you can trust and rely on.
-They are slow in learning but having good memory.
+They are slow in learning but having a good memory.
 They will feel sleepy and depress under stress.
-They tend to procrastinated on the tasks that given to them.
+They tend to procrastinate on the tasks given to them.

-They are having low appetite and crony digestion.
-They are generally slow in activity and also hard to motivate.
+They are having a low appetite and crony digestion.
+They are generally slow inactivity and also hard to motivate.

 Knowing The Elements and Substances